Breast Augmentation Sydney

 - It is essential not to widen and increase the volume of the breast too much.
 Doing so increases the risk of creating an optical illusion of shorter stature and fuller upper body.
 Rather than beautify the body, this can make a petite frame look plump after the procedure.

-- Asians have a higher tendency to produce darker and thicker scarring (hyperpigmentation, hypertrophied scar).
+- Asians have a higher tendency to produce darker and thicker scarring (hyperpigmentation, hypertrophic scar).
 Extra care is required in the post-surgery period to promote optimal scar appearance.

 Post-pregnancy Breast Augmentation